vgaldi/fw-lab/content/post/2025-05-10_Exploration-accepted/index.md

 +++
-title = "Our paper on scale-invariant waveguiding in flatland accepted in Exploration" date = 2025-05-10 draft = false
+title = "Paper on scale-invariant waveguiding in flatland accepted in Exploration" date = 2025-05-10 draft = false